Arin004joshi/Decentralised-Exchange/README.md

 # 🪙 Simple Decentralized Exchange (DEX)

-A lightweight Node.js-based simulation of a decentralized exchange that allows users to "sell" ETH and receive an equivalent amount of USDC based on the constant product formula (x * y = k).
+A lightweight Node.js-based simulation of a decentralized exchange on how it works under the hood that allows users to "sell" ETH and receive an equivalent amount of USDC based on the constant product formula (x * y = k).

 ---

 ## 🚀 Features

 - Simulates ETH to USDC trading using an automated market maker (AMM) model.
-- Uses the constant product formula to determine price impact.
+- Uses the constant product formula (Liquidity pool) to determine price impact.
 - Simple API endpoint for selling ETH.
 - No frontend or blockchain required — just core logic via REST API.